 By partnering with Warden, HR Tech platforms and employers can build trust, transparency, and compliance into every stage of AI development and deployment.

-Understand more about California’s FEHA law by joining our upcoming webinar with Maneesha Mithal, Partner at Wilson Sonsini (and former FTC Division Director).
+Understand more about California’s FEHA law by watching our webinar with Maneesha Mithal, Partner at Wilson Sonsini (and former FTC Division Director).